-The more O'Connell dug into the United States' dependence on foreign oil, the more frustrated and despondent he became.
-"My clients were basically the combat commanders-people in charge of Latin America and Central Command," he said.
-"As I talked with them and studied and researched, I realized that even in peacetime, so many of our assets were employed to support the economic pipeline around oil."
+O'Connell's career path changed more drastically in 2001 when the planes hit the twin towers in New York.
+In the wake of the terrorist attacks, O'Connell, like many people, decided to serve the United States in any capacity that he could.
+In his late thirties, he had missed the window to be a soldier and instead focused his attention on trying to get into national security work.
+O'Connell assets were employed to support the economic pipeline around oil."
 O'Connell decided that the rational thing to do for his country and for his newborn son was to alter this equation.
 He looked at the wind industry and the solar industry and the traditional automakers but came away unconvinced that what they were doing could have a radical enough impact on the status quo.
 Then, while reading Businessweek, he stumbled on an article about a start-up called Tesla Motors and went to the company's website, which described Tesla as a place "where we are doing things, not talking about things."
-"I sent an e-mail telling them I had come from the national security area and was really passionate about reducing our dependence on oil and figured it was just a dead-letter type of thing," O'Connell said.
-"I got an e-mail back the next day."
+"I sent an email telling them I had come from the national security area and was really passionate about reducing our dependence on oil and figured it was just a deadletter type of thing," O'Connell said.
+"I got an email back the next day."
 Musk hired O'Connell and quickly dispatched him to Washington, D.C., to start poking around on what types of tax credits and rebates Tesla might be able to drum up around its electric vehicles.
-At the same time, O'Connell drafted an application for a Department of Energy stimulus package.\ "All I knew is that we were going to need a shitload of money to build this company," O'Connell said.
+At the same time, O'Connell drafted an application for a Department of Energy stimulus package.
+"All I knew is that we were going to need a shitload of money to build this company," O'Connell said.
 "My view was that we needed to explore everything."
 Tesla had been looking for between \$100 million and \$200 million, grossly underestimating what it would take to build the Model S. "We were naïve and learning our way in the business," O'Connell said.